-On Tuesday when we were walking in the park near my house, I described this recipe to my friend Bonnie and told her how much I loved it when I’d made it over the weekend.
-On Wednesday, Bonnie made the recipe and left a message on Facebook telling me how much she and her husband liked it too.
-I think it’s pretty fun that Bonnie wasn’t that into cooking before they started eating the South Beach Diet way, and now she’s making the recipes before I even post them on the blog!
+One day when we were out walking, I described this recipe for Maple-Glazed Carrots to my friend Bonnie and told her how much I loved it when I’d made it over the weekend.
+Within a few days, Bonnie made the recipe and left a message on Facebook telling me how much she and her husband liked it too.

-If you can afford it, I’d use organic carrots for a recipe like this, because the organic carrots are so sweet and delicious.
-This is best with whole carrots and not the “baby” carrots that are really just big carrots that are filed down to a small size.
-You can use maple syrup or sugar-free maple syrup to glaze the carrots.
-I am a fan of Lakanto Maple-Favored Sugar-Free Syrup (affiliate link) for this recipe, but real maple syrup will taste amazing here of course!
+I’d use unpeeled organic carrots for a recipe like this, because the organic carrots are so sweet and delicious.
+This is best made with whole carrots and not the “baby” carrots that are really just big carrots that are filed down to a small size.
+But if that’s not happening at your house it will still be tasty with any carrots you prefer.

 - After you peel the carrots, cut off the thinner tips and cut the thicker pieces in half lengthwise.

 - Then cut all carrots on the diagonal in pieces that are the same size and thickness.
-(Next time I might cut them a little bigger for a bit of crispness in the carrots when they’re cooked.)
+(Next time I might cut them a little bigger.)

 - Heat olive oil in an oven-proof frying pan, then saute the carrots for 3-4 minutes, until they’re just starting to blister and slightly color.

-- When carrots are slightly browned, turn down heat, stir in 1 T maple syrup or sugar-free maple syrup, stir to coat carrots and season generously with salt and fresh ground black pepper.
+- When carrots are slightly browned, turn down heat, stir in sugar-free maple syrup, stir to coat carrots and season generously with salt and fresh ground black pepper.

 - Roast the carrots 10-15 minutes in a 400F/200C oven, until they are cooked through and browned a bit more.

-- (I stirred after 10 minutes and roasted them about 14 minutes.)
-Serve hot.
+- I stirred after 10 minutes and roasted them about 14 minutes total.

-Air Fryer (or Oven) Roasted Carrots with Moroccan Spice Mix from Kalyn’s Kitchen
+- Air Fryer Carrots with Moroccan Spice Mix

 - 1 lb carrots, peeled and cut on the diagonal into same size pieces (organic carrots are sweetest for this recipe)